sean-smith/swsmith.cc/content/about.md

 draft: false
 ---

-I am a Solution Architect at [AWS](https://aws.amazon.com/hpc/) focused on High-Performance and Scientific Computing.
+I am a Solution Architect at [AWS](https://aws.amazon.com/hpc/) focused on AI/ML, specifically distributed training.
+My background is in High-Performance and Scientific Computing.
 I joined Amazon in 2017 and I helped build and launch [AWS ParallelCluster](https://github.com/aws/aws-parallelcluster), an open-source product to build High-Performance computing clusters.
 I then built out [ParallelCluster Manager](https://pcluster.cloud) (now called ParallelCluster UI), a web-console for ParallelCluster.
 I'm a [Pilot and a Flight Instructor (CFI, CFII)](#aviation-).
 I own two airplanes and have [flown to all 50 US States](#50-states-) to raise money for Angel Flight West.
 I run long distances and regularly run [100 miles at a time](#running-).
 In college I gave the [graduation speech](#college-) for the CS department and graduated in four years with a bachelor and masters degree.

 ## Aviation ✈️